Beckham praised for all-round contribution at PSG

-PARIS Former England captain David Beckham, who will retire at the end of the season, made little impact on the field for Paris St Germain but helped put the club back on the world soccer map.
+PARIS Former England captain David Beckham, who will retire at the end of the season, helped put Paris St Germain on the world soccer map but predictably made little impact on the field.

-Beckham, at 38 the oldest outfield player in Ligue 1, came behind France international Blaise Matuidi and Italians Marco Verratti or Thiago Motta in coach Carlo Ancelotti's pecking order, making only nine league appearances since his debut in late February.
+Beckham, at 38 the oldest outfield player in Ligue 1, came behind France international Blaise Matuidi and Italians Marco Verratti or Thiago Motta in coach Carlo Ancelotti's order of preference, making only nine league appearances since his debut in late February.

-One goal assist and a red card were the most noteworthy moments of Beckham's short Parisian adventure, yet he left with compliments ringing in his ears.

 "Everyone was excited when they knew he was coming because he had a fantastic reputation as a pro and a man, and great quality on the field still," PSG assistant coach Paul Clement told BeIN Sport this month.